dtcaciuc/conecerto_scoreboard/README.md

 > [!NOTE]
 > On Windows, if your password contains `^`, make sure to escape it with another `^`.

-To display the event name on the Events page, you can either set `EVENT_NAME` directly or point `EVENT_SCHEDULE` to a CSV file containing the entire schedule of upcoming events.
-After that, the correct event name will be picked up automatically for whatever day you launch the scoreboard on.
-The latter is much easier and allows you to define the schedule once and forget about it (unless some of the event dates change).

-The event CSV file must have two columns:

-* `date` - Event date, in the `yyyy_mm_dd` format
-* `name` - Event name (must not contain any commas)

-> [!NOTE]
-> The file must start with a header row containing field names.

 ## Developing